tOsterV/PhoneBook/README.md

 1) Was Hashmap --> became List+object.
 2) There was a monolithic structure of the work --> became distributed by classes and, accordingly, by Java files.
 3) There was direct access to contacts --> began to work according to the principles of OOP, i.e. encapsulation, polymorphism.

-4)There was a direct search for contact --> became linear search.
+4) There was a direct search for contact --> became linear search.